- By Paul Sullivan

-The Court of Appeal in London recently considered the thorny issue of vicarious liability and what to do about the Christmas Do.
+Last year, the Court of Appeal in London considered the thorny issue of vicarious liability and what to do about the Christmas Do.

-At their staff Christmas party in 2011, Major physically attacked Bellman, leaving him severely disabled.
+At their staff Christmas party in 2011, Major physically attacked Bellman, leaving him with severe disability.
 The question was whether the company should be held liable for Major’s actions.
 At first instance, the Court said ‘No’.
 On Appeal however, the Court found for Bellman holding the company vicariously liable for Major’s misconduct.

 The following words of Lord Justice Irwin are noteworthy: